kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 # Secret Engine CRD

 `SecretEngine` is a kubernetes [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) designed to automate the process of enabling and configuring secret engines.
-When a `SecretEngine` CRD is created, the vault operator will perform the following operations:
+When a `SecretEngine` CRD is created, the KubeVault operator will perform the following operations:

 - **Creates** vault policy for the secret engine.
 The vault policy name follows the naming format:`k8s.{clusterName}.{namespace}.{name}`.
 The policy for gcp secret engine:
     ```yaml